PublishStream RPC Method

 PublishStream call fails, the returned PublishResult in PublishResponse contains the

-ProducerEvent.id (the event ID) to identify the event published.
+ProducerEvent.id (the event ID).
 You can then republish the event.
-It is advisable to limit the number of retries so your publish calls don't execute too many times in case the publishing keeps failing.
+It’s advisable to limit the number of retries so that your publish calls don’t execute too many times in case the publishing keeps failing.

 To hold onto the stream, a client must send a valid publish request with one or more events every 70 seconds.
 Otherwise, the server closes the stream and notifies the client.
 When the client is notified of the stream closure, it must make a new